Set up a Production-Ready Droplet

 if sshd -t -q; then systemctl restart sshd; fi

 1. In Authentication, select SSH keys, and choose one or more keys.
-These keys will give you access to the root user, and the user data script will add these keys to the sudo non-root user and disable password authentication.
+These keys give you access to the root user, and the user data script adds these keys to the sudo non-root user and disable password authentication.

 2. In Tags, create a tag that matches what you’re using the Droplet for, like webserver.
-You’ll use this tag to apply cloud firewalls in the next step.
+You need to use this tag to apply cloud firewalls in the next step.

 3. In the recommended options section, check the box for Enable backups.